 - Before the CBD starts to work, it must pass through your digestive system, and this can take up to two hours.

 - The CBD must also pass through the liver, which will work to reduce its concentration before the supplement enters the bloodstream.

-CBD Topicals are an excellent way to use CBD to target external conditions that require alleviation.
-They are popular with athletes who suffer from inflammation across specific areas following training sessions.
+CBD Topicals are an excellent way to use CBD to target external areas in your body.
+They are popular with athletes who want to target specific areas following training sessions.

-- Useful for soothing dry and flaky skin conditions.
+- Useful for soothing dry and flaky skin.

-- CBD topicals can be fixed with other natural oils and creams to combine beneficial ingredients.
+- CBD topicals can be fixed with other natural oils and creams to combine enhanced effects.

-- Topicals do not enter the bloodstream, and therefore can only provide potential relief to the areas on which they are applied.
+- Topicals do not enter the bloodstream and therefore are only used to target specific exterior areas in the body..

 - Some topicals can be messy, taking their time to absorb into the skin thoroughly.